gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-number 20 of shell redirecr
+number 21 of shell redirect